-This room is intended for a FAM or FPM to evaluate an individual's overall fitness.
-Place them adjacent to ergometry testing .
-Provide the following:
+This room is intended for a Program Manager FAM or FPM to evaluate an individual's overall fitness.
+Place them adjacent to ergometry testing.

-- Testing equipment to include heart rate monitor, mats, etc. - Testing computer with data connection.
+- Testing equipment to include heart rate monitor, mats, cardiovascular equipment etc. - Testing computer with data connection.